Embassy vs. Consulate: Where to Go When Trouble Happens

 ※This column was translated using AI.

-The primary difference between an embassy and a consulate lies in their diplomatic authority.
-Embassies possess the authority to conduct diplomatic activities and hold the highest rank among diplomatic facilities.
-On the other hand, consulates do not have the authority to conduct diplomatic activities and primarily serve the needs of their citizens in a foreign country.
+The simplest way to explain the difference between an embassy and a consulate is whether it has the authority to carry out diplomatic activities.
+An embassy has the authority to conduct diplomatic activities and holds the highest rank among diplomatic facilities.
+A consulate, on the other hand, does not have the authority to conduct diplomatic activities and mainly serves people from its own country living abroad.

-Both are overseas diplomatic establishments, organs of the Ministry of Foreign Affairs, and enjoy the inviolability of diplomatic premises as stipulated by international law such as the Vienna Convention on Diplomatic Relations.
-Consequently, the host country's exercise of police power and other law enforcement authority is excluded.
-To put it simply, the application of the host country's laws is partially restricted.
+Both are diplomatic missions under the Ministry of Foreign Affairs, and international law, including the Vienna Convention on Diplomatic Relations, recognizes the inviolability of these missions.
+As a result, the host country's authorities cannot freely exercise powers such as police enforcement within them.
+In simple terms, the application of the host country's laws is partially restricted.

 ■Role

-・Gathering and analyzing information on the host country's politics, economy, and other relevant areas.
+・Collecting and analyzing information on the host country's politics and economy

 ■Role

-・Gathering and analyzing information on the host country's politics, economy, and other relevant areas.
+・Collecting and analyzing information on the host country's politics and economy

-・Handling commercial matters such as exports and imports.
+・Handling trade matters such as imports and exports

-The Ministry of Foreign Affairs (MOFA) is a government agency that, simply put, safeguards Japan's national interests.
-In addition to providing support for Japanese citizens traveling or residing abroad, as mentioned above, the MOFA also promotes Japanese culture and facilitates cultural exchange.
-Furthermore, it plays a central role in addressing global issues such as international terrorism, infectious diseases, and environmental problems, making it the heart of Japan's wide-ranging diplomatic activities.
+The Ministry of Foreign Affairs is, simply put, the government body that protects Japan's national interests.
+In addition to supporting Japanese nationals traveling or living overseas and foreign nationals staying in Japan, it also introduces Japanese culture and promotes international exchange.
+It also works on global issues such as international terrorism, infectious diseases, and environmental problems, making it a central institution in Japan's diplomacy.

 India